 I love reading books.
-I love the feeling I get when my brain starts to search for connections and reflections in my mind, and I appreciate eureka moments after realizing that the idea in the book has just unlocked something that was waiting for me in my mental capacities.
+I adore the feeling I get when my brain starts to search for connections and reflections in my mind.
+Most importantly, I appreciate eureka moments after realizing that the idea in the book has just unlocked something that was waiting for me in my mental capacities.

 Have you ever thought that you picked up a book accidentally, but in actuality, it came to your hands on purpose, and it was all you needed at that particular moment?
-I had that feeling this autumn.
+I had that feeling this autumn with the books I read.
 Over the months of the fall season, I have read a couple of books that were just the right things at the right times for me.
 I am so happy that they appeared on my radar.

 Girl, Wash Your Face: Stop Believing the Lies About Who You Are So You Can Become Who You Were Meant to Be by Rachel Hollis (Audible version)

-It was easy to listen to funny, sad, and intimate stories told by the author about accepting yourself, not trying to be the person others want you to be, and trying to be the best version of yourself.
+It was easy to listen to funny, sad, and intimate stories told by the author about accepting yourself.
+In other words, about not trying to be the person others want you to be, and trying to be the best version of yourself.

 21 Lessons for the 21st Century by Yuval Noah Harari (Audible version)